garygru/yummyDSP/README.md

 # yummyDSP
 yummyDSP is an Arduino audio DSP library for the [Espressif ESP32](https://www.espressif.com/en/products/hardware/esp32/overview).
 Main focus is **realtime** processing of audio signals for e.g. a guitar stomp box.
-Although there is some basic synth stuff inside, there are better audio synthesis libraries out there.
+Although there is some basic synth stuff inside, there are probably better audio synthesis libraries out there.
-For web radios or similar use the [Espressif Systems Audio Development Framework](https://github.com/espressif/esp-adf)
+For web radios, player, recorder or similar have a look at the [Espressif Systems Audio Development Framework](https://github.com/espressif/esp-adf).

 The Library is in an early state, still lot's of known issues!
 Anyone is invited to help, extend and bring in his expertise.